pkunjam/Game-Development-with-unity/README.md

 ## License

-This project is licensed under GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under GNU GENERAL PUBLIC LICENSE